mspnp/cloud-design-patterns/docs/event-sourcing.md

 # Event Sourcing

-Use an append-only store to record the full series of events that describe actions taken on data in a domain.
-The store can be used to materialize the domain objects, in contrast with only storing the current state. <<RBC: This seems less convoluted to me,but is it technically accurate?>> This can simplify tasks in complex domains by avoiding the requirement to synchronize the data model and the business domain, while improving performance, scalability, and responsiveness.
+Instead of storing just the current state of the data in a domain, use an append-only store to record the full series of actions taken on that data.
+The store acts as the system of record and can be used to materialize the domain objects.
+This can simplify tasks in complex domains, by avoiding the need to synchronize the data model and the business domain, while improving performance, scalability, and responsiveness.
 It can also provide consistency for transactional data, and maintain full audit trails and history that can enable compensating actions.

 ## Context and problem